-We're asking everyone to get involved in National Carers Week by attending or hosting a Take a break event.
+We're asking everyone to get involved in National Carers Week by attending or hosting a National Carers Week event.
 This can be a morning tea, afternoon tea, a walk or some other activity.

-Help raise awareness This National Carers Week by rounding up workmates, friends and family for a ‘take a break’ event, drawing attention to who carers are, what they do and how they can access services and supports.
+Help raise awareness this National Carers Week by rounding up workmates, friends and family for a social event and drawing attention to who carers are, what they do and how they can access services and supports.

 Organise a morning or afternoon tea, fundraiser or workshop to raise awareness of the diversity of carers and caring roles in Australia.

-Unpaid carers often find it hard to take time out of their busy days.
-By taking a break you are encouraging and providing an opportunity for carers to take a small rest, whilst also using the opportunity to inform friends and colleagues of the support services available to carers and to encourage greater appreciation of the contribution of carers.
+Unpaid carers often find it hard to take time out.
+By organising your own event you are providing an opportunity for carers to take that time, whilst also informing friends and colleagues of the support services available and encouraging greater appreciation of carers’ contribution.

 When individuals show their support, it can make a great collective difference.
 By raising awareness as an individual, you can help to increase self-identification among carers.

-- Show your support by making a free pledge, hosting an event, downloading and displaying a poster or singing along to the Time to Take a Break song
+- Show your support by offering your thanks, hosting an event, downloading and displaying a poster or promoting carer-friendly workplaces

 - Contact your local MP via Facebook or Twitter and ask them to publicly support National Carers Week